César Franck: Music

 Many of Franck's works employ "cyclic form", a method aspiring to achieve unity across multiple movements.
 This may be achieved by reminiscence, or recall, of an earlier thematic material into a later movement, or as in Franck's output where all of the principal themes of the work are generated from a germinal motif.
 The main melodic subjects, thus interrelated, are then recapitulated in the final movement.
 Franck's use of "cyclic form" is best illustrated by his Symphony in D minor (1888).

 His music is often contrapuntally complex, using a harmonic language that is prototypically late Romantic, showing a great deal of influence from Franz Liszt and Richard Wagner.
 In his compositions, Franck showed a talent and a penchant for frequent, graceful modulations of key.
 Often these modulatory sequences, achieved through a pivot chord or through inflection of a melodic phrase, arrive at harmonically remote keys.
 Indeed, Franck's students reported that his most frequent admonition was to always "modulate, modulate."
 Franck's modulatory style and his idiomatic method of inflecting melodic phrases are among his most recognizable traits.

 Franck had huge hands (evinced by the famous photo of him at the Ste-Clotilde organ), capable of spanning the interval of a 12th on the keyboard.
-This allowed him unusual flexibility in voice-leading between internal parts in fugal composition, and in the wide chords and stretches featured in much of his keyboard music (e.g., his Prière and Troisième Choral for organ).
+This allowed him unusual flexibility in voice-leading between internal parts in fugal composition, and in the wide chords and stretches featured in much of his keyboard music (e.g., his Prière and Choral I for organ).
 Of the Violin Sonatas writing it has been said: "Franck, blissfully apt to forget that not every musician's hands were as enormous as his own, littered the piano part (the last movement in particular) with major-tenth chords... most mere pianistic mortals ever since have been obligated to spread them in order to play them at all."

 The key to his music may be found in his personality.
 His friends record that he was "a man of utmost humility, simplicity, reverence and industry."
 Louis Vierne, a pupil and later organist titulaire of Notre-Dame, wrote in his memoirs that Franck showed a "constant concern for the dignity of his art, for the nobility of his mission, and for the fervent sincerity of his sermon in sound...
 Joyous or melancholy, solemn or mystic, powerful or ethereal: Franck was all those at Sainte-Clotilde."